kostasb100/low-cost-plant-based-meat-moisture-device/README.md

 </p>

 <p align="center">
   <em>Figure 12.
-Darkened areas of the plant-based sample at different times(with plastic cover).</em>
+Darkened areas of the plant-based sample at different times(with the plastic cover).</em>
 </p>

 <p align="center">